8shashank/dropbox_clone/REVIEW.md

 3. Just use the fact that a defined string is true in your if statements.
 It will also help detect for null values / empty strings.

 4. There is a duplicate call to rememberSetupConfig() that is unnecessary.
 There is also a duplicate check to see if you should run rememberSetupConfig().
 You already check if you should run in the method itself.

+5. Added more demand changes.
+Make sure that the program isn't run with configuration tag and directory tags.
+Make sure program isn't run with configuration tag and setconfiguration tag.